 Pose that question to any humanities scholar, particularly an historian in today’s uncertain academic job market, and you’re likely to hear a confusing mix of answers that reveal the competing interests we face.
 Historians are an anxious breed.
 As we write our conference papers, journal articles, and book manuscripts, we worry about money, ownership, status, and tenure.
 Yet while obsessing over these individualistic factors, we often lose track of the broader scholarly values that motivate us to share our knowledge and engage with the ideas of others.

-Permalink for this paragraph 0 In fact, our current models of scholarly publishing place a growing financial burden on university and college libraries.
+¶ 16 Leave a comment on paragraph 16 0 In fact, our current models of scholarly publishing place a growing financial burden on university and college libraries.
 In practice, faculty members effectively give away our journal and book manuscripts to publishers for the privilege of seeing them in print.
 In turn, publishers sell faculty scholarship back to our academic libraries, and charge them a price for the right to lend out print copies or disseminate digital copies on proprietary databases.
 As a result, higher education pays twice for scholarship produced by its own faculty: first, in the form of salary or sabbatical support for individual professors, and second, in fees for the right to distribute the work.
 (The financial burden is more extreme in the grant-funded sciences, where commercial publishers charge substantially higher journal subscription fees to libraries, and publication fees to contributing authors.)
 The current business model benefits neither the average historian, nor the institutions of higher education that employ many of us.

-Permalink for this paragraph 0 Publishing to share ideas: The most principled reason for academics to publish is to share and engage with the ideas of others, as part of a larger process of enriching the body of knowledge.
+¶ 18 Leave a comment on paragraph 18 0 Publishing to share ideas: The most principled reason for academics to publish is to share and engage with the ideas of others, as part of a larger process of enriching the body of knowledge.
 At its best, producing scholarship means stepping out of individual isolation and into a public forum, where we test out new ideas, build on foundations offered by others, and challenge ways of thinking that may conflict with our own point of view.
 By sharing ideas in our writing, and by reflecting on and responding to the writing of others, we contribute to the creation of intellectual communities.
 The more widely ideas are shared, the better.
 Neither personal gain nor professional status is the primary motivation here.
 Instead, we publish to become part of something larger than ourselves.

-Permalink for this paragraph 1 While we aspire toward this noble goal in Writing History in the Digital Age, we also recognize the pressures for professional advancement faced particularly by newer scholars entering the field.
+¶ 19 Leave a comment on paragraph 19 1 While we aspire toward this noble goal in Writing History in the Digital Age, we also recognize the pressures for professional advancement faced particularly by newer scholars entering the field.
 At a conference workshop where we demonstrated our digital pilot project, we heard from many graduate students and junior faculty who were eager to share their historical writing online, but who also needed affirmation that it would “count” in the eyes of future hiring and tenure committees.
 Could we find an established peer-reviewed journal or press whose role would lend sufficient status to enable them to fully participate in our collective effort?
 At the same time, we wondered whether we could find a journal or press that embraced our ideal of sharing our scholarship on the open web.
 Might there be a middle ground where all of our needs could be met?

-Permalink for this paragraph 0 One intriguing possibility was the University of Michigan Press.
+¶ 20 Leave a comment on paragraph 20 0 One intriguing possibility was the University of Michigan Press.
 In 2009, the University restructured its Press under its Library, replacing its fiscal dependence on book revenues with a fixed budget and a new mission statement: “to use the best emerging digital technology to disseminate such information as freely and widely as possible while preserving the integrity of published scholarship.”26 The Press continues to maintain its editorial role and peer-review standards, but distributes scholarly books through a combination of print-on-demand and open digital access.

 Why not publish on the open web?